 The second step in this process is to download the pictures and metadata and search for the tags in the metadata.
 An example of the metadata can be found in supplementary 1.1.
 The blue square indicates the location of the tags.
 The next step is to convert the pictures from .jpg- to .png-format.
 This is needed for the training scripts, which works only with .png files.
 Finally the pictures will be placed into the correct directory using the tags.
 The tuber pictures were divided by shape and look-a-like or not, which result in six directories.
 Round, Spur and Oblong for the different salep orchid tubers, LRound, LSpur and LOblong for the different look-a-like tubers.
 The slipper orchid flowers were divided by section and within each section the pictures were divided by species.
+A section is a taxonomic level below a genus but above a species.
+Sections were created to obtain a better overview of species rich genera.
+Species in the same section share a common ancestor.
+In this project, I use the classification of… specify reference … who carried out molecular phylogenetic research to come up with an evolutionary based list of sections.
+Some sections contain many species such as… Other sections just contain a few species such as…

 After separate the pictures of the tubers from the flowers, the pictures of the tubers will be split.
-This means that the background is fully made white and the flower is cut out of the picture.
-It is not necessary to split the flower pictures, because these pictures are already split.
+This means that the background is made entirely white and the tuber is cut out of the picture.
+It was not necessary to split the flower pictures, because these pictures were already split.

 Slipper orchids

-During this research the ANNs were trained to see the differences between seven sections of the slipper orchids.
-These sections were Barbata, Brachypetalum, Cochlopetalum, Coryopedilum, Paphiopedilum, Pardalopetalum and Parvisepalum, which are based on molecular phylogenetic research [16].
+During this research the ANNs were trained to see the differences between four sections of the slipper orchids.
+A total of … genera and ….
+Sections within the slipper orchids exist.
+The genera are Cypripedium, Mexipedium, Paphiopedilum, Phragmipedium and Selenipedium.
+The sections are Barbata, Brachypetalum, Cochlopetalum, Coryopedilum, Paphiopedilum, Pardalopetalum and Parvisepalum, which are based on molecular phylogenetic research [16].
+Due to time constraints, I restricted myself to the single genus Paphiopedilum and the four sections … within this genus.

 The script that trained the network was already developed at Naturalis by Rutger Vos.
 This script accepts a parameter to specify the Desired Error.
 This is the maximum error rate that will be accepted.
 If the parameter is left empty the Desired Error will be 0,0001.
 When the error comes below this threshold the training is finished.
-To find the optimal Desired Error, seven networks were trained whit a Desired Error ten times less then the network before.
+To find the optimal Desired Error, seven networks were trained with a Desired Error ten times less then the network before.
 So the first network had a Desired Error of 0,0001, the second network had a Desired Error of 0,00001 and so on.
 The expectation was that a network with a lower Desired Error would classify a new picture better.
 To semi-automate the preparation for the training some scripts were written in python and bash.
 The workflow of these scripts can be found in figure 3.
 These scripts were for training the Artificial Neural Networks (ANNs), which is only done by the administrator of the website and not by the end-users of the website.
 The administrator has access to the shared Flickr account, so the manual check (and download) of the pictures that is required for one of the scripts, would not be a problem.
 Beside networks for classifying the slipper orchid flowers, ANNs for classifying salep orchid tubers were also created.

 Salep orchids